viamrobotics/docs/docs/viam/_index.md

 - All APIs work locally or in the cloud
 - Data is cached locally and synced when possible
 - Configuration is cached

-- `viam-server` can act as both a client and a server.
+When your robot is connected (either LAN or WAN), `viam-server` can act as both a client and a server.
 In other words, each instance can request services or resources, as well as provide them.
 This allows for tremendous flexibility.

 ## Communication